 TUCKERTOWN, TEXAS.
-Tuckertown, a farming community six miles southeast of Corsicana in the Powell oilfield in eastern Navarro County, was probably established around 1900.
-It flourished briefly from about 1910 through the 1920s, the peak years of the oil boom.
+Tuckertown, a farming community six miles southeast of Corsicana in the Powell oilfield in eastern Navarro County, was established in early July 1923.
+It flourished briefly during the peak years of the oil boom.
 In the mid-1930s Tuckertown had two stores and a number of scattered houses; its estimated population in 1940 was twenty.
 After World War II most of the residents moved away, and by the mid-1960s Tuckertown was no longer shown on highway maps.

 All copyrighted materials included within the Handbook of Texas Online are in accordance with Title 17 U.S.C.
 Section 107 related to Copyright and “Fair Use” for Non-Profit educational institutions, which permits the Texas State Historical Association (TSHA), to utilize copyrighted materials to further scholarship, education, and inform the public.
 The TSHA makes every effort to conform to the principles of fair use and to comply with copyright law.